delhatch/PiPod_ePaper/README.md

         <li>After copying, <code>sudo umount /mnt/usb</code> then remove the USB stick.</li>
       </ul>
     </li>
-    <li>Method 2 (this is easiest): Type: <code>ifconfig</code> and note the IP address.
+    <li>Method 2: Type: <code>ifconfig</code> and note the IP address.
 Use the application WinSCP, and use the SFTP protocol, to copy media files from a Windows computer to the PiPod.</li>
   </ul>
 </li>
 <li>You should now be able to launch the PiPod software, with everything working.